 As an example of how raising the age affects everyone, consider a worker born in 1990.
 Under current law, the FRA for this worker is age 67.
 If the worker retires at age 67, he would receive his full benefit amount.
 On the other hand, if the worker claims benefits a year earlier, at age 66, he would receive a permanent reduction in benefits of about 7 percent.
 Conversely, if he claims benefits a year later, at age 68, his benefits would be permanently increased by 8 percent.
 In comparison, consider a second worker also born in 1990 who has a full retirement age not of 67 but of 68, as the result of a change in the law increasing the retirement age.
 If this worker claims benefits at age 67, she will face a permanent reduction in benefits of about 7 percent, and if she were to retire at age 66 like her coworker, her benefits would be permanently reduced by about 14 percent.
 On the other hand if she retires at age 68, she does not receive a credit but only her normal retirement benefit – effectively costing her an 8 percent permanent increase in benefits.
 She would need to work a full additional year – until age 69 – to receive the 8 percent delayed credit her coworker received a year earlier.

 Proponents of increasing the retirement age argue that people are living longer, and, therefore, can continue working for more years.
 It is unclear, however, to what extent this assumption is true or, if it is, how much higher life expectancy might rise.
-According to the most recent report on longevity in the United States from the Centers for Disease Control and Prevention, between 2019 and 2021, life expectancy in the United States declined 2.7 years, with most of the decline (66.7 percent) occurring the first year of the COVID-19 pandemic.
-United States life expectancy at birth for 2021, based on nearly final data, was 76.1 years, the lowest it has been since 1996.
-Male life expectancy (73.2) and female life expectancy (79.1) also declined to levels not seen since 1996.
-In addition to COVID-19, other factors such as increased obesity, and drug and alcohol-related deaths have contributed to the trend.
+For example, according to the Social Security Trustees, United States life expectancy at birth for 2023 is estimated to be 75.7 years for men and 80.8 years for women, both numbers lower than comparable estimates in 2010-2019.
+In addition to COVID-19, other factors such as increased obesity, and drug and alcohol-related deaths have contributed to this trend.

 The disproportionate impact of raising the retirement age has been acknowledged even by proponents of the idea, but their solutions have been vague assurances that ‘some kind’ of program will be designed to protect those who truly cannot work until age 70.
 In fact, we already have a program designed to accomplish exactly this goal – Social Security’s disability program.
 As part of their Federal Insurance Contribution Act (FICA) contribution with every paycheck, workers are earning a benefit intended to protect their families in case of the loss of income as a result of retirement, disability or death.
 The disability program was intended to provide a benefit for those whose physical impairments prevent them from working, without perversely creating an incentive for those who could work to stop doing so.
 These conflicting objectives, along with decades of underfunding the Social Security Administration’s operations, have resulted in a dramatic growth in disability backlogs where delays have become legion.
 Applicants have been forced to wait a year or more for hearings to determine eligibility for Social Security disability benefits, and nearly 110,000 Americans have died while waiting for a hearing.
 Expecting this already overburdened system to handle potentially millions of new claimants or creating an entirely new program that does not suffer from the same conflicting goals is unrealistic and a disservice to the millions of disabled American workers who would be caught up in the endless red tape that would result.
 [For more information on this topic, see Social Security Disability and the Debate over Raising the Retirement Age]